belav/csharpier/README.md

 # CSharpier
 This is a WIP prettier port to .net for formatting c# code.
 It is NOT production ready.
 It can generate mostly correct code for c# <= 8.0.
-It formats a solution of ~11,000 source files in under six seconds.
+It formats a solution of ~11,000 source files in < 30 seconds

 The remaining major issues
 - Comments - the approach is being finalized before the work is done to get all nodes to format comments.
 Comments are lost in a number of places.